 REGISTER BELOW *

-*Registration opens to Georgia Conservancy members on February 15 and to the General Public on February 17
+*Registration opens to Georgia Conservancy members at 5 PM on February 15 and to the General Public at 5 PM on February 17

 Georgia Conservancy members (Live Oak Level and above)- use your member id # to receive a discount when registering for a trip.
 Having trouble identifying your membership id #?
 Contact Alexis Torres at email@example.com.
 Are you adding on a membership with this trip purchase?
 Use (GCMember) promo code to receive a $5 discount.
 Adding on a Cambium membership?
 Use (GCCambium) promo code to receive $10 off your purchase.